 George Floyd was an African - American man.
 On May 25, 2020, in Minneapolis, he was confronted by the police.
 An officer, Derek Chauvin, knelt on Floyd's neck for over nine minutes during an arrest, while Floyd repeatedly said he couldn't breathe.
 This incident sparked widespread protests not only in the United States but also around the world, as it was seen as a blatant example of police brutality against Black people.

 George Floyd was an African - American man.
-His death became a huge turning point in the fight against racial injustice.
-He was arrested on suspicion of using a counterfeit $20 bill.
-During the arrest, a white police officer, Derek Chauvin, knelt on Floyd's neck for over nine minutes while Floyd was handcuffed and lying face down on the street, pleading that he couldn't breathe.
-This incident sparked widespread protests across the United States and around the world, highlighting the long - standing issues of police brutality and systemic racism.
+His death was a tragic and highly publicized event.
+On May 25, 2020, in Minneapolis, Minnesota, Floyd was confronted by the police during an arrest.
+Officer Derek Chauvin knelt on Floyd's neck for over nine minutes while Floyd was handcuffed and lying face down on the street.
+Floyd repeatedly said that he couldn't breathe.
+This incident sparked widespread protests not only in the United States but also around the world, as it became a symbol of systemic racism and police brutality against Black people.